Node4 Blog | What Is a Cloud Service Provider (CSP)?

 Service Level Agreements (SLAs)

 With clearly defined service level agreements, CSPs guarantee uptime, performance, and support.
-These SLAs provide assurance that your cloud services will meet agreed standards for reliability and availability, and that you’ll have access to expert help whenever you need it.
+These SLAs assure that your cloud services will meet agreed standards for reliability and availability, and that you’ll have access to expert help whenever you need it.

 How to Choose the Right Cloud Service Provider (CSP)